 · electronic circuitry of unheard-of complexity, delicacy and micro-miniaturization.

-Several properties could be layered in the same construct, using different organisms and nutrient mixes.
-Silkworm or spider clones might secrete optical cable, new textiles and microfilaments of extraordinary utility.
+Several properties could be layered in the same construct using different organisms and nutrient mixes.
+Silkworm or spider clones might produce optical cable, new textiles and microfilaments of extraordinary utility.
 Accelerated growth organisms could replace milled woods and inorganic insulation in construction.
 Genetic architecture may revolutionize communications, cold fusion, biopower, sunpower lighting, thermal insulation and evaporative temperature regulation.

 Tailored bivalves and other marine filter feeders will filter pollutants from streams and rivers as well as through newly designed urban fountains.
 Pure water may flow once again almost everywhere.
 Specially bred trees and bushes could soak up long-lived pollutants for later extraction and disposal.

-In the future, people with green thumbs shall earn their keep, the way good mechanics and computer code writers earn theirs today.
+In the future, people with green thumbs shall earn their keep much the way good mechanics and computer code writers earn theirs today.

 A revolution in agriculture could replace many annual food crops with perennial ones.
-Nowadays, we plant agro-commercial seeds designed to suck the fertility from the soil (necessitating the addition of tons of mineral fertilizers, pesticides and herbicides for less and less output).
+Nowadays, we plant agro-commercial seeds designed to suck the fertility from the soil (that necessitate the addition of tons of mineral fertilizers, pesticides and herbicides for less and less output).
 We harvest this monoculture by stripping the soil bare.
 Then we watch it dry up, wash out and blow away at irreplaceable rates.
-It’s not sustainable farming; it’s soil strip-mining.
+It’s no longer sustainable farming; it’s strip-mining of the soil.

 We can look forward to limitless breakthroughs in the biological sciences once we stop abusing laboratory animals as our primary research method.
 We have warped nature in our labs to conform to the mechanistic, reductionist prejudices that led us to commit ecocide in the first place.
 We are on the verge of taking those experiments outside the laboratory and back into the forests and fields that our lab-bred prejudices led us to destroy.

-With spontaneous eagerness and despite foolhardy delays by their leadership, the inhabitants of rich countries are reversing their population growth.
-Weapon mentors abhor this expression of rational self-restraint.
-Despite GNP growth projections, a massive reduction in the human overburden – voluntary, traumatic or a deplorable combination of both – is inevitable.
+The inhabitants of rich countries are reversing their population growth with spontaneous eagerness, despite foolhardy delays by their leadership.
+Weapon mentors abhor this reasonable self-restraint.
+Despite GNP growth projections, a massive reduction in the human overburden is inevitable — voluntary, traumatic or a deplorable combination of both.
 The only population controls Learners will discourage will be those favored today: weapon decimation, mass neglect and public health incompetence, those will no longer be tolerated.

 Even though Learners will accept sexual abstinence on ecclesiastical grounds, they will encourage other zero-growth trends.
-In addition to unlimited family planning everywhere on Earth, new Administrations will offer quality Learning, dependable social security, complete sexual equity and exquisite health care: far more effective stimulants of rational family planning than pious babble peddled by sexual neurotics.
+In addition to unlimited family planning everywhere on Earth, new Administrations will offer quality Learning, dependable social security, complete sexual equity and exquisite health care: far more effective stimulants of rational family planning than the pious babble of sexual neurotics.

 New public health campaigns will range from washing hands more often, to cultivating household and agricultural pests as food items, to relieving pandemic sleep disorders, to perfecting micro-nutrition and improving hydration (drink more clear water and less of other things!), to much more drastic alternatives.

-Weapon managers once sought to sterilize the insane, violent recidivists and carriers of inheritable diseases both genetic and sexually transmissible.
+Weapon managers once sought to sterilize the insane, violent recidivists and carriers of inheritable diseases both genetically and sexually transmissible.